shohelahmed75/Aster_AI/README.md

-# Aster Bot - YouTube Live Stream Moderator
+# Aster - YouTube Live Stream Moderator

 Aster Bot is a Python-powered YouTube live stream moderator bot.
 It monitors your live chat in real-time and automates common tasks so you can focus on your content.
 The project features a premium, real-time React web dashboard (Aster UI) to let you control the bot, manage custom commands, launch polls, and view live logs directly from your browser.